morales-felix/morales-felix/README.md

 - 🌱 I’m currently learning **the fundamentals of Deep Learning through deeplearning.ai's specializations, but I ultimately want to get an MLOps certification**

-- 👨‍💻 All of my projects are available at [morales-felix.github.io](https://morales-felix.github.io)
+- 👨‍💻 My projects are available at [morales-felix.github.io](https://morales-felix.github.io)

 - 📫 How to reach me **fmoralcaballero@gmail.com**